hanami/guides/content/v2.0/actions/parameters.md

 request.params[:per_page] # => 10
 ```

-Note that, due to the `params` block, 1 and 10 have been coerced to integer values (with this they would otherwise be strings).
+Notice that thanks to the defined params schema with types, `"1"` and `"10"` are coerced to their integer representations `1` and `10`.

-Additional rules can be added to apply further contraints.
-The following params block specifies that, when present, `page` and `per_page` be greater than or equal to 1, and also that `per_page` be less than or equal to 100.
+Additional rules can be added to apply further constraints.
+The following params block specifies that, when present, `page` and `per_page` must be greater than or equal to 1, and also that `per_page` must be less than or equal to 100.

 ```ruby
 params do